joshuaberkowitzus/acrobat-export-highlights/README.md

    - Saves the report as a `Comments of 'DATE TIME'.txt` file attachment to the document attachments.
    - Displays the process duration and final message in the console.
    - Alerts the user with the number of comments detailed and attaches the report file.

+**Troubleshooting**
+   - Make sure you have Javascript enabled
+   - Make sure you have permissions to read and write to the document.